All Episodes

 And listen, the family court system ain't doing no justice either.

-So something's got to be done there, and we gotta get dads to get back into their kids' lives.
+And we've got to get dad to get back into their kids' lives.

-Are they are they providing their kids with the best education?
+Are they providing their kids with the best education?

 Do they talk about God often enough?